My experience of a Redgate product research session

 It’s been fun

 I have enjoyed the two sessions, it’s been fun to look at new features and have some input.
-I’d encourage anyone to give it a try even if the product involved isn’t something you’re familiar with.
+I would encourage anyone to give it a try even if the product involved isn’t something you are familiar with.
 There was lots of interest from insights into the verticals I have worked in and how they are structured around data management, governance, security.

 If you do volunteer for one of these sessions try to talk yourself through the activities as you do them.
 It’s a bit unorthodox right?
 You don’t sit in the office and out loud say, so now I am going to open a new query and run this system view and see if the results are what I am expecting.
 But in reality, this is the sort of interaction the folks are after.